ramprasathasokan/On-Premise-Application-Deployment/README.md

 ## YouTube Link
 https://youtu.be/FMxPRegLg-A

-## Impact
+## About

-Ease of deploying a highly available application which is secure and painless to debug.
+Demonstrates DevOps lifecycle of a highly available microservice application that is smooth and painless to debug proactively for the developers in a leading tech corp.

-## Problem Statement

-This project aims at solving on-premise application deployments for the enterprise clients of a leading tech corp.
-The requirements are managing multiple microservices running across different applications and how to deploy and manage microservices individually.
-As an example we are going to deploy a containerized web application namely Parse Server Example.

-## Issues Addressed
+## Perks

-1. Ease of clustered enterprise level deployments
+1. Ease of enterprise grade deployments
 2. Incremental remotely triggered application updates
 3. Easy remote debugging
 4. Health Alerts and Monitoring